pipe-cd/pipecd/docs/content/en/docs-v0.48.x/user-guide/managing-application/configuration-drift-detection.md

 ### How to enable

-By default, drift detection is **NOT** enabled.
-You can enable it for each application by configuring application's [OnOutOfSync.disabled](../configuration-reference/#onoutofsync).
+This feature is automatically enabled for all applications.

+If you want to deploy automatically when `OUT_OF_SYNC` occures, configure each application's [OnOutOfSync](../configuration-reference/#onoutofsync).

 You can change the checking interval as well as [configure the notification](../../managing-piped/configuring-notifications/) for these events in `piped` configuration.